Welcome to this hands-on Ekrin B37 review. We’re excited to share our personal experience with this surprisingly good massage gun.

-Verdict: If you like the Bluetooth that comes with the Hypervolts or are just into their fancy badge then by all means go for the Hypervolts.
-However, we think that in terms of real performance specs, the B37 outperforms the regular Hypervolt (which a vibration therapy gun, not a percussive one) by a large margin, and matches the powerful Hypervolt Plus.
+If you like the Bluetooth that comes with the Hypervolts or are just into their fancy badge then by all means go for the Hypervolts.
+However, in our experience, and in terms of real performance specs, the B37 outperforms all Hypervolt devices by a large margin.

 On top of that you get a lifetime warranty and also get to save almost half of the price.
 Yes, Ekrin B37 is our pick here.

 In our exploration of alternatives to the B37, we spent some time testing the new Opove M3 Pro 2.
 This percussion massager is touted as a contender against the Hypervolt, and indeed, it holds its ground quite well.

 While it’s a tad less powerful than the Ekrin B37, its price tag is also more appealing.
 During our hands-on testing, we noticed that the M3 Pro’s stall force was a bit lower, and it didn’t percuss as rapidly.

 If you want something that looks very Hypervolt-ish but don’t have the extra bucks to spend, then this is a worthy option.